-November 5.
+July 30.
 Blessed Solanus Casey became one of Detroit’s best-known priests, even though he was not allowed to preach formally or to hear confessions.
 Difficulties with studies led to his being limited in some areas of ministry, but he certainly shone in others.
-The well-beloved friar is a modern day example of humility and perseverance.
+This well-beloved friar is a modern day example of humility and perseverance.

 January 11.
 Born in London, Blessed William Carter was a printer who got in trouble for printing Catholic material during the reign of Queen Elizabeth I. Eventually brought to trial, he was convicted and hanged, drawn, and quartered on January 11, 1584.